UH Hilo students receive awards at the 5th Annual Hawai‘i Sustainability in Higher Education Summit

 Much mana‘o (knowledge) was shared at the summit from panelists and presenters.
 At the poster session, I presented my sustainability-related course on agricultural tourism (AG 194) and Professor Binder presented the new energy science certificate program.

-In the Meeting of Wisdoms Panel, Noa Lincoln, assistant professor of tropical plant and soil sciences at UH Mānoa, implored us to stop treating indigenous knowledge as low tech and to move beyond generics (e.g., the existence of an ahupua‘a) to specific knowledge of the practices (i.e., all the techniques used in that location for food production and sustainability).
+In the Meeting of Wisdoms Panel, Noa Lincoln, assistant professor of tropical plant and soil sciences at UH Mānoa, implored us to stop treating indigenous knowledge as low tech and to move beyond generics (e.g., the existence of an ahupua‘a or traditional subdivision of land) to specific knowledge of the practices (i.e., all the techniques used in that location for food production and sustainability).

 On reflecting about their experiences at the summit, UH Hilo students from our agriculture college shared their thoughts on the importance of gathering with others working on sustainability:

 - “You can get discouraged sometimes but when you see people from other campuses all working towards similar goals you feel this connection” —Maggie Chen.

 - “We got to collaborate with students from other campuses which made it a unique and excellent experience” —Jacob Connell.

 - “I thought it was really inspiring to know that there are people out there that care as much as I do.
 It was great being up in the mountains and reconnecting with nature—I spent my first night in a hammock outside so that was pretty cool!” —Daniel Dunnom.

 - “It’s about sharing what you have, what you know, and what you perceive about sustainability and how we can work together to solve our issues we have on the campuses.” —Mary-Fem Urena.

 Sustainability on campus